aroemers/rmap/README.md

 And thirdly, the `valuate!` function takes an optional extra parameter.
 The extra parameter is a function that post-processes the evaluation result of an RVal (after the post-processing of the `#rmap/ref` tagged literal).
+The function receives a `clojure.lang.MapEntry` and should return a value.
+The default is Clojure's `val`.
 This way you can turn plain data into something else for example.

 Let's combine these three features in an example: